-Our Board adopted a Code of Ethics applicable to our directors, executive officers and team members that complies with the rules and regulations of Nasdaq and the SEC.
+Our Board adopted a Code of Ethics applicable to our senior financial officers (the Company's Chief Executive Officer, Chief Financial Officer and Vice President of Accounting) that complies with the rules and regulations of Nasdaq and the SEC.
 The Code of Ethics is available on the Company's website.
 In addition, the Company has posted on the Corporate Governance section of its website all disclosures that are required by law or Nasdaq listing standards concerning any amendments to, or waivers from, any provision of the Code of Ethics.
-The reference to the Company's website address in this prospectus does not include or incorporate by reference the information on the Company's website into this prospectus.
+The reference to the Company's website address in this Report does not include or incorporate by reference the information on the Company's website into this Report.